gopi-suvanam/scribbler/README.md

 Notebook for javascript experimentation (in the browser).
 Overview:
 - Easy to use javascript experimentation tool.
 - Runs without backend (node.js/npm/pip install/ngnix etc etc).
-I call this a "nodeless" app for two reasons - 1. it does not require node and npm to use..
-2. it does not require a backend runtime.
 - Can be loaded from the web (i.e. behind a webserver serving static pages) or from the file system (certain features like WebRTC might require a server)
 - UI is similar/close to Jupyter Notebook (for the sake of familiarity for python developers).
 - Has a minimalistic UI to put focus on user generated code/content.
-- It is light-weight as it uses minimal external libraries for styling : Codemirror for formatting the code area and Pico CSS for styling.
+- It is light-weight as it uses minimal external libraries for styling.
 - Comes pre-loaded with Plotly, D3 and DI-Libs for power usage.
 More libaries/modules can be easily loaded using load_script or import_module functions.

 ![Scribbler Screenshot](images/Scribbler-SS.png)